The Fragility of Consciousness — illustration

 The Truth Detonates

-My apartment was a warzone.
+My apartment is a warzone.

-Finally, I could focus on data processing.
-A text chimed from 3, a friend.
-He sounded genuinely concerned, knew I'd been to the hospital.
+A text chimes from 3, a friend.
+He sounds genuinely concerned, knows I have been to the hospital.
 Should I tell the Sheriff?
 The path I found?

 WHUMP-WHUMP-WHUMP.

+Then: CLANG.
+A gate.
+SHHHK.
+A sliding door.
 SCRAPE.
 Someone on the wall.

-Cold air kissed my neck.
+Cold air kisses my neck.

 Until dawn.